Arctic fox fur: Fur

 The fur of the arctic or white fox is about 46 to 68 cm long, the tail is 30 to 40 cm long.
-The size of the pelt is often different every year, even if the pelts come from the same territory, presumably due to the different food availability, especially the occurrence of lemmings (which are part of their diet).
+The size of the pelt is often different every year, even if the pelts come from the same territory, presumably due to different food availability, especially the occurrence of lemmings (which are part of their diet).
 The pelts from eastern Canada are somewhat smaller than those from the western part.
 Early catches are smaller than late ones.
 The trappers were aware of this, but the abundance is greater in spring, so they accepted it for the sake of the higher yield.
 Farm animals are significantly larger on average.
 The paws are densely coated in winter.
 The fur is on average smaller and the tail shorter than that of the blue fox.
-The very soft hair is long, fine and more silky-like than that of the red fox and the blue fox (see fineness categories below), with partly long guard hair.
+The very soft hair is long, fine and more silky than that of the red fox and the blue fox (see fineness categories below), with partly long guard hair.
 The dense undercoat is the most matted of all fox species.
 Smaller coats are sometimes silkier than larger ones.

 The summer coat of the white fox is stone-gray to gray-brownish, almost olive-brown, sometimes even darker, with red tones; the flanks are correspondingly lighter, the belly tends to whitish, the thighs resemble the flanks in color.
 The legs and their soles are brownish gray.
 In the developing young foxes, there are still considerable differences in the moulting phases.
 A dark band runs cross-shaped from the dark dorsal stripe down to the legs, hence the name “cross fox” for the summer coat.
 The tail is brownish at the top, otherwise lighter with pale reddish fox shades, the head is brownish gray, the ears are gray-brown at the back and white on the inside.
 The winter coat is pure white, sometimes delicately cream-colored to yellowish.
 The undercoat is white to blue-white.
 (Further distinctions between the developmental stages can be found down below in the Trade and History section.)
-The arctic fox wears its full winter coat from December to January.
-On Greenland, the fur remains white all year round due to the short summer.
+The arctic fox wears its winter coat from December to January.
+In Greenland, the fur remains white all year round due to the short summer.
 At an average of 4.6 cm, the winter guard hair is twice as long as in summer, while the undercoat is 3.8 cm long.
 The winter hair is also thicker.
 97 percent of the hair is wool, only 3 percent of guard hair.

 In general, the undercoat is very strong; the upper hair does not always cover it well.
 When stroked with one’s hand, the dense, dull undercoat offers more resistance than a sturdy coat.
 Woolly coats have rubbed buttocks (rear parts of the coat).
 The durability coefficient for fine fox fur is given as 50 to 60 percent.
 When fur animals are divided into the fineness categories, among which are silky, fine, medium-fine, coarser and hard, white fox hair is classified as fine.